In the City of Ipswich, 18.0% of workers were Professionals, compared to 19.9% in Queensland.

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (11.8% compared to 13.7%)

-The largest changes in the jobs held by the in the City of Ipswich between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Ipswich between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+1,633 local workers)

 - Managers (+815 local workers)